Yelp/mrjob/docs/glossary.rst

 ..  glossary::

-    combine
+    combiner
-        The act of converting one key and a list of values that share that key (not necessarily all values for the key) to zero or more key-value pairs based on some function.
+        A function that converts one key and a list of values that share that key (not necessarily all values for the key) to zero or more key-value pairs based on some function.
 See :doc:`guides/concepts` for details.

-    combiner
-        A function that performs a :term:`combine` operation.

     Hadoop Streaming
         A special jar that lets you run code written in any language on Hadoop.